qmachard/atomic-design-bundle/README.md

 Installation
 ------------

-EasyAdmin 3 requires PHP 7.2 or higher and Symfony 4.4 or higher.
+Atomic Design requires PHP 7.2 or higher and Symfony 5.1 or higher.

 Run the following command to install it in your application: